Skip to main content

 Step #3: After Spark Aligners

-You must wear retainers after the treatment to keep your teeth in place, or your teeth will move back, and you’ll lose all the progress you’ve made.
-Spark’s provider will confirm if your treatment is over or if you must continue wearing your last aligner for a few more weeks.
+You must wear retainers after treatment to keep your teeth in place, or your teeth will move back and you’ll lose the progress you’ve made.
+Your provider will confirm when treatment is over or tell you to keep wearing your last aligner for a few more weeks.

 Spark vs. Best Clear Aligners